Kes (film): Home media

-Reception
+Critical response

-The film was a word-of-mouth hit in Britain, eventually making a profit.
-However, it was a commercial flop in the US.
+The film took several months to find a cinema release.
+It was eventually picked up by ABC Cinemas and had a successful run in some cinemas in north England which went very well and led to the film being expanded throughout Britain.
+The movie became a word-of-mouth hit, eventually making a profit.
+However, it was a commercial flop in the US and was withdrawn after two days.
 In his four-star review, Roger Ebert said that the film failed to open in Chicago, and attributed the problems to the Yorkshire accents.
 Ebert saw the film at a 1972 showing organised by the Biological Honor Society at the Loyola University Chicago, which led him to ask, "were they interested in the movie, or the kestrel?"
 Nevertheless, he described the film as "one of the best, the warmest, the most moving films of recent years".

 Director Krzysztof Kieslowski named it as one of his favorite films.

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 31 reviews, with an average rating of 9.56/10.
 The website's critical consensus reads, "A harrowing coming of age tale told simply and truly, Kes is a spare and richly humane tribute to the small pockets of beauty to be found in an oppressive world."

 In an essay included with the 2016 Blu-ray release of the film, commentator Philip Kent writes:

 Reflecting on changes in the film's locale and setting in the intervening 40-odd years, Graham Fuller wrote in 2011:

 Reviewing the film in 2009 for www.frenchfilms.org, James Travers wrote:

 Graeme Ross, writing in 2019 in The Independent, placed the film 8th in his "best British movies of all time", saying: